synesthesia-it/Murray/README.md

 After proper cloning and, the app's bundle is installed if a Gemfile is available

 ```
-$ murray project new CoolApp
+$ murray skeleton new CoolApp
 ```